Yugoslav irredentism: History

-Once World War II began, in 1940 General Milan Nedić proposed that Yugoslavia join the Axis Powers and attack Greece to seize Salonika.
+Once World War II began, in 1940 General Milan Nedić proposed that Yugoslavia join the Axis powers and attack Greece to seize Salonika.
 During World War II, the British government supported the creation of a Greater Yugoslavia after the war due to opposition to the Bulgarian government's accession to the Axis Powers, in May 1941 endorsing Dr. Malcom Burr's paper in favour of the incorporation of Bulgaria into Yugoslavia after the war.

-After World War II, Tito declared that Yugoslavia had the right to have Trieste and all of Carinthia, including Austrian Carinthia, saying "We have liberated Carinthia but international conditions were such that we had to leave it temporarily.
+In June 1945, Josip Broz Tito declared that Yugoslavia had the right to have Trieste and all of Carinthia, including Austrian Carinthia, saying "We have liberated Carinthia but international conditions were such that we had to leave it temporarily.
 Carinthia is ours and we shall fight for it".
+Neither the Soviet Union nor the Western Allies supported Yugoslav claims against Austria and Italy.
+Yugoslavia abandoned such claims after the 1948 Tito–Stalin split.

+In 1947, Tito and Georgi Dimitrov planned for the eventual annexation of Bulgaria into the Socialist Federal Republic of Yugoslavia, in the Bled agreement, however such arrangements never came to fruition after the Tito-Stalin split, due to Bulgaria siding with the Soviet Union.